icewolfz/jiMUD/docs/preferences.md

   - `Reconnect dialog` show the reconnect dialog with options and delayed reconnect timer
   - `Character manager` show character manager
   - `Close` close the client
+- `Check for updates on load` check for new version every time you load the client

 ## Display